joshuaombasa/POSTY-SOCIAL-NETWORKING-SITE/README.md

 Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Prerequisites
+Node.js
+npm
+MySQL Server
+Installing
+Clone the repository and run the following commands in the root directory of the project: